 The Figure 8 Pools are considered the jewel in the cluster of rock pools that line the coast in Sydney's Royal National Park.
-The National Parks & Wildlife Service warns that at low tide you have to be aware of rogue waves that wash across the rocks and that access to the pools is only possible when it's safe, at low tide.
+Only accessible about two hours either side of low tide, they are found on the rock platform two headlands south of Burning Palms Beach, which means a bit of a hike however you come in.
+The National Parks & Wildlife Service warns that visitors have to be aware that rogue waves wash across the rocks and that access to the pools is only possible when it's safe - at low tide.
 You also need to be a bit daring to take a dip as the variety of sea life will make you feel like you are dunking in an aquarium.
 To get to the pools, follow the rocky track that hugs the cliffs of the coastal escarpment from Garrawarra Farm car park or the Burning Palms Track.
 It's a steep climb back up to the car park so be prepared before you venture down to the pools.

 Dee Why rock pool

 As well as ocean beaches, New South Wales has around a hundred ocean rock pools and baths.
 These pools are tidal swimming pools on the open coast and waves often break over the side of them.
 Those around Sydney - and there are many - were used by the local Aborigines to cool off during the summer months long before European settlers arrived and began using them for the same purpose.
 Today, people of all ages swim, play, exercise, snorkel, sunbake, fish, socialise, get acquainted with the plant and animal life of the rocky shores and admire the views.

 Sydney's ocean pools and baths can be as simple as a ring-of-rocks on beach sand, or a natural pool in the rock platform or rocky shore that's been enhanced by deepening it, adding concrete walls or smoothing its floor.
 Many are un-fenced and available for use at all hours, very few have admission charges and none of the current ocean baths are reserved solely for use by men, but some once were.